zecookiez/AdventOfCode2021/README.md

 - Day 4: Finally got a good amount of points today, and I can finally see myself on the global leaderboard now.

 - Day 5: First time I hit the single digits!
 Despite the bugs I had in part 2 I'm quite happy about my performance today.

+- Day 6: Spent too much time trying to understand the problem unfortunately, and ran into a bug time-consuming bug for part 2.
+Maybe tomorrow will be better.